Inno97/dataeng_test/s2_databases/s2_databases.md

 (3 rows)

-Explanation: There are 3 cars sold from Lancia but are sold in another month, so it does not appear here (for the month of 2022 Jan).
+Explanation: There are 3 cars sold from Lancia but are sold in another month, so it does not appear here (for the month of 2022 Mar).

-Alternatively, you can try to run this if you don't want to use the docker container:
-> docker exec -it <container ID> psql postgres postgres -f /opt/sql/init.sql

 Using sudo may be necessary (it is on my linux machine).